gizmodata/spark-connect-proxy/README.md

 First - you'll need to open up a port for public access to the AWS EMR Spark Cluster - in addition to the `ssh` port: `22`.
 Add port: `50051` as shown here:
 ![Open port 50051](images/emr-public-access.png?raw=true "Open port 50051")

+> [!NOTE]
-*Note* - even though you are opening this port to the public, the Spark Connect Proxy will secure it with TLS and JWT Authentication.
+> Even though you are opening this port to the public, the Spark Connect Proxy will secure it with TLS and JWT Authentication.

 The scripts use the AWS CLI to provision the EMR Spark cluster - so you will need to have the [AWS CLI installed](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and configured with your AWS credentials.